heeseorain/mini_module_abm/exercise1-1.md

 ## Example 1: Game of Life Questions (10min):
 - Please write all your answers in a notepad (paper or laptop).
 We will go through the answers together.
 - Go through at your own pace.
 If you don't manage to go through all Qs, you can resume in the final session (5pm).
-If you finish quickly, feel free to start [[Exercise 4]](./exercise4.md){:target="_blank"}.
+If you finish quickly, there are more exercises on Game of Life in [[Extra Exercise]](./exercise4.md){:target="_blank"}.

 ### Q1.
 Click the `Info` tab below the `Menu bar`.
 Under `HOW IT WORKS`, you can find the rules of the game.